jayant07-yb/yugabyte-db/docs/content/preview/integrations/camunda.md

 More details regarding the tables created are mentioned [here](https://docs.camunda.org/manual/7.16/user-guide/process-engine/database/database-schema/).

 ## Hello World Application using Camunda
 We are going to use Camunda Modeler to design and deploy a simple BPMN for charging the cards.
+This example is taken from the [quick-start example](https://docs.camunda.org/get-started/quick-start/) in Camunda Docs.
 We are going to need 3 events:
 - Start Event
 - Service Event